-So far we have created an empty project called Rock Blaster.
+So far we have created an simple project called Rock Blaster.
 Next we will create a skeleton for our game.

 A skeleton…with bones?

 When we refer to a game skeleton, we mean an initial setup which contains empty or nearly-empty Screens and Entities.
 We are not referring to an actual skeleton, but rather the simplified structure that a skeleton implies.

 Creating a skeleton is a great exercise because it can quickly get you to think about what your game will contain.
 You can add Screens and Entities as you think them up because there is no implementation required.